-The 8-bit client operation supports all physical interfaces and is offered in two alterative clocking modes: the standard clocking scheme without clock enables or an alternative clock enable scheme.
-"Ethernet MAC Clocks," page 205 introduces these two clocking models and describes how the clock enable scheme can be used to reduce the number of global clock buffers required for the design.
-Table 2-1, page 30 illustrates the physical interface configurations that can use the advanced clock enable scheme.
+The 8-bit client operation supports all physical interfaces and is offered in two clocking configurations: the standard clocking scheme without clock enables or an alternative clock enable scheme.
+Ethernet MAC Clocks, page 193 introduces these two clocking models and describes how the clock enable scheme can be used to reduce the number of global clock buffers required for the design.
+Table 2-1, page 25 illustrates the physical interface configurations that can use the advanced clock enable scheme.

-The 16-bit client operation is enabled by setting the EMAC#RX16BITCLIENT_ENABLE and EMAC#TX16BITCLIENT_ENABLE attributes to TRUE.
+The 16-bit client operation is enabled by setting the EMAC_RX16BITCLIENT_ENABLE and EMAC_TX16BITCLIENT_ENABLE attributes to TRUE.
 This mode of operation is only available with the 1000BASE-X PCS/PMA physical interface.
-Using this scheme, the Ethernet MAC can be over-clocked to provide operation above 1 Gb/s.
-"16-Bit Data Client," page 170 provides a description of the clocking scheme for this mode.
+Using this scheme, the Ethernet MAC can be overclocked to provide operation above 1 Gb/s.
+16-Bit Data Client, page 162 provides a description of the clocking scheme for this mode.